learn-co-curriculum/the-web-is-made-of-strings/README.md

 In the previous lesson's video, Flatiron School founder Avi Flobaum stated that "the entire web is made of of giant strings of HTML."
 A "string" as he's using it here is technologist-speak for a series of letters placed one after another.
 A less-technical synonym for this idea is "text."
+HTML stands for *hypertext markup language* and we will learn about it in this section.

 **The texts sent back and forth on the web are HTML documents**.
 HTML documents are strings that contain both _content_ and _markup_.
 Content looks like: `hi